whatsyourask/basics-of-pwn/content/stack-overflow/stack-overflow.md

 }
 ```

-If you try to compile and execute it, you will end up with a shellcode length of 4 bytes, which is not the true length of the shellcode.
+If you try to compile and execute it, you will end up with a shellcode length of 1 bytes, which is not the true length of the shellcode.
 Why?
 The reason is that the shellcode is dirty, not injectable.
 When you enter shellcode into a vulnerable program, the program prevents you from entering the complete shellcode because it stops accepting characters when it finds a null byte.

 ### Clean up the assembly to make it smaller and injectable

-The reason that the shellcode is not injectable is that we have `mov eax, 0`, `mov eax, 0xb` instructions.
+The reason that the shellcode is not injectable is that we have `push 0x68732f00`, `mov eax, 0xb` instructions.
 These instructions are assembled with the null bytes.
 So, we need to find another way to move zero and 0xb to the EAX register.

 1. If you need to fill the register with zero value just don't do `mov` instruction and do `xor` on the register.

-2. If you need to place a small value in the register don't use the EAX name of the register use al which is 8 bits size or 1 byte.
+2. If you need to place a small value in the register don't use the EAX name of the register use `al` which is 8 bits size or 1 byte.

+3. Replace '/bin/sh\0' string with '/bin//sh' and terminate it with null in the stack.

 So, clean shellcode will be the following:
 ```nasm